 In 2010, Joe co-founded www.Street-Sense.org, a web-based platform dedicated to helping our towns, cities, and neighborhoods adapt, grow, and prosper.
 His work has been syndicated in publications such as Planning Magazine, Better!
 Cities and Towns, Planetizen, Sustainable Cities Collective and the Congress for New Urbanism.
-He has presented and lectured at the University of Notre Dame and at the Congress for New Urbanism and has juried design competitions for Pittsburgh’s Young Preservation Association and the Pittsburgh History and Landmarks Foundation.
+He has presented and lectured at the University of Notre Dame, at the Congress for New Urbanism, and American Planning Association National Conferences.
+He has juried design competitions for Pittsburgh’s Young Preservation Association and the Pittsburgh History and Landmarks Foundation.

 Joe graduated summa cum laude from the University of Notre Dame, earning a Bachelor’s degree in Architecture.
 While doing so, he contributed to the writing of Becoming an Architect: A Guide to Careers in Design by Lee W. Waldrep (NY: John Wiley & Sons, 2006) and Como: la Modernit della Tradizione, edited by Samir Youn s and Ettore Maria Mazzola (Roma: Gangemi, 2003).
 He served as the Notre Dame chapter president of the A.I.A.S. and was the recipient of numerous awards for design and leadership.